SAP-samples/xsa-cap-migration/README.md

   **Note:** The modified artifacts for the example SHINE Application can be accessed with the [link](https://github.com/SAP-samples/xsa-cap-migration/blob/main/examples/hdbcds/db/src).

-## Step-3: CAP Application Deployment with hdbcds and hdbtable format to the Source SAP HANA 2.0/XSA HDI Container.
+## Step-3: CAP Application Deployment with hdbtable format to the Source SAP HANA 2.0/XSA HDI Container.
-To retain the data in the container, we have to first deploy the CAP Application with the hdbcds format and then with hdbtable format.
+We have to deploy the CAP Application with the hdbtable format.
-  ### 3.1: CAP Application Deployment with hdbcds format:
-  The hdbcds deployment will map the CAP entities to the existing entities in the SAP HANA 2.0 HDI container.
-  1. In the package.json file in the root folder of the CAP application, the deploy-format should be changed to "hdbcds" and kind as "hana" as below.
-     ```
-     "cds": {
-        "hana": {
-          "deploy-format": "hdbcds"
-        },
-        "requires": {
-          "db": {
-            "kind": "hana"
-          }
-        }
-     }
-     ```
-     **Note:** The migration script covers this part.
-  2. Next, we need to remove the rename procedure and the default_access_role as its no longer required.
-Delete the RENAME_HDBCDS_TO_PLAIN.hdbprocedure from the "procedures" folder and also delete the "defaults" folder.
-Add the path of these files in the undeploy.json file like this:
-     ```
-     [
-        "src/defaults/*",
-        "src/procedures/RENAME_HDBCDS_TO_PLAIN.hdbprocedure"
-     ]
-     ```
-  3. Build the CAP Application by running the command `cds build --production`.
-This will generate the database artifacts with the hdbcds format.
-  4. Deploy the CAP db module to the SAP HANA 2.0 HDI container.
-The deployment can be done either by using the [SAP HDI Deployer](https://www.npmjs.com/package/@sap/hdi-deploy) or by using the MTA.

-  **Note:** The CAP db module of the example SHINE Application with hdbcds format can be accessed with the [link](https://github.com/SAP-samples/xsa-cap-migration/blob/main/examples/hdbcds/db)

-  ### 3.2: CAP Application Deployment with hdbtable format:
-  As Hana Cloud doesn't support hdbcds format, The hdbtable deployment will convert the mapped entities to hdbtables which can then be migrated to the Hana Cloud.
   1. In the package.json file in the root folder of the CAP application, the deploy-format should be changed to "hdbtable".
      ```
      "cds": {